 1. An Increase in Strength

-After a long hunting session with a bow, you probably have noticed that you frequently feel some soreness in your arms, legs and even your torso and other parts of your body.
+After a long hunting session with a bow or a crossbow, you probably have noticed that you frequently feel some soreness in your arms, legs and even your torso and other parts of your body.
 The reason behind that is that this activity is pretty engaging for most of these muscles, and after a while, you might even notice that they are developing and gaining effective mass and sturdiness.

 As a tip, you can go to the gym to develop your shooting skills, particularly if there’s a change to a heavier bow.